mwalker35-stack/Potential-Enigma/Develop/README.md

   *[Questions](#Questions)

   ## Description:
-  Create a professional readme
+  creates a unique password based on selection user chooses.

   ## Installation:
-  inquirer
+  none

   ## Usage:
-  in the terminal
+  in the browswer so users can create passwords quickly and unique given the characters they want to use.

   ## License:
   ![badge](https://img.shields.io/badge/license-MIT-green)